-ī heing an adult of treatment. determine the and evaluate an extent the "Mental hea medication, a , willfully and voluntarily make this declaration for mental health I want this declaration to be followed if a court or two physicians at I am unable to make decisions for myself because my ability to receive information effectively or communicate decisions is impaired to such at I lack the capacity to refuse or consent to mental health treatment.
-Alth treatment means treatment of mental illness with psychoactive admission to and retention in a health care facility for a period up to 17 alsive treatment and outpatient services that are specified in this Choice of Decision Maker come incapable of giving or withholding informed consent for mental nent, I want these decisions to made by: (INITIAL ONLY ONE) My appointed representative consistent with my desires, or, if my desires are unknown by my representative, in what my representative believes to be my best interests.
-By the mental health treatment provider who requires my consent in order to treat me, but only as specifically authorized in this declaration.
+I, , being an adult of sound mind, willfully and voluntarily make this declaration for mental health treatment.
+I want this declaration to be followed if a court or two physicians determine that I am unable to make decisions for myself because my ability to receive and evaluate information effectively or communicate decisions is impaired to such an extent that I lack the capacity to refuse or consent to mental health treatment.
+"Mental health treatment" means treatment of mental illness with psychoactive medication, admission to and retention in a health care facility for a period up to 17 days, convulsive treatment and outpatient services that are specified in this declaration.